ernest-bruce/human-internet/humanity/humanity.md

 ### providing compelling experiences
-software must be smart, it must help people, not give people things to do
-· it must make people’s digital·lives simpler, not more complicated with “error” messages, or intricate, hard-to-understand interfaces

-a compelling experience is one full of options for performing tasks, with the certainty that those tasks will be completed timely and correctly
+a compelling digital·experience is one that gives people confidence that their tasks are completed correctly by providing accurate feedback about task progress or incompletion
-· this is similar to how you have options for going from your home to the airport: you could drive yourself, use a ride·sharing service, or take a taxi
+· systems that provide compelling experiences can also give people options about how to perform tasks, similar to how you have options for going from your home to the airport: you could drive yourself, use a ride·sharing service, take a taxi, or ask a friend to give you a ride
 · each of those options offers advantages and limitations
 · but all of them take you from your home to the airport

-people need hardware that lasts
-· our love affair with gadgets will diminish
-· battery, capacitor, and other energy·storage technologies will become a lot better in the coming years, to the point where charging devices is something people do not think about, either because it is done automatically, or the need for it is nonexistent

-an efficient, distributed, and federated infrastructure is flexible and resilient
+compelling digital·experiences are built on efficient, distributed, and federated infrastructure that is flexible and resilient
-· core service providers basing their operations on the [InterPlanetary File System][IPFS] will provide the resiliency, redundancy, and security needed to guarantee human·internet users that their data remains private and secure, accessible only to those they authorize
+· service providers, basing their operations on the [InterPlanetary File System][IPFS], provide the resiliency, redundancy, and security needed to guarantee human·internet users that their data remains private and secure, accessible only to those they authorize
 · but federation is an implementation detail
-· users do not have to know which service providers a person uses to host eir data and content
+· users do not have to know which service providers a person uses to host data and content
-· the human·internet is one large community of people and other entities that can request an introduction and make connections to one another, safely and respecting everyone’s privacy
+· the human·internet is one large community of people and other entities who can request an introduction and make connections with other entities, safely and respecting everyone’s privacy
-· this is what it needs to be an effective alternative to Facebook
+· this is what it needs to be an effective alternative to Google and Facebook
 · its single vision gives people confidence in its operation, while its federated structure lets many entities provide products that are tailored to specific communities whose members can interact and relate to each other seamlessly
 · Facebook cannot provide that level of specialization because its purpose is to *unite the world under Facebook*, so that it can serve ads to that world
 · it is not really interested in meeting the needs of its product (the users)
-· instead, if focuses on making its product attractive to its customers: entities who want to reach people using a wide array of parameters Facebook makes available from its treasure trove of personal·information
+· instead, Facebook focuses on making its product attractive to its customers: entities who want to reach people using the wide array of parameters it makes available from its treasure trove of personal·information
-· in this model, Facebook facilitates transactions between strangers, but Shapr would facilitate meaningful *relationships* between entities with things in common
+· in this model, Facebook facilitates transactions between strangers, but Shapr facilitates meaningful *relationships* between entities with things in common

-the human·internet will provide the same advertisers a more humane way to reach people
+the human·internet provides entities a more humane way to reach people
-· instead of pushing products and services either blindingly by using dishonorable tactics, advertisers will be able to rely on *personal introductions*
+· instead of blindingly pushing products and services by using dishonorable tactics, advertisers rely on *personal introductions*
-· they will make meaningful and lasting connections to each person thru a trusted entity that both find capable of representing their interests and handling personal·information privately and securely
+· people and advertisers make meaningful and lasting connections through a trusted entity that both find capable of representing their interests and handling personal·information privately and securely
 · these intermediaries are data·specialists who vouch for the trustworthiness and competence of the advertisers to their human customers
-· for example, if you trust Shapr to handle your social·data and provide you with social·services, and allow it to recommend connections to nonhuman entities, it may recommend entities that are compatible with your tastes without disclosing any of your personal·information
+· for example, if you trust Shapr to handle your social·data and to provide you with social·services, and allow it to recommend connections to nonhuman entities, it may recommend entities that are compatible with your tastes without disclosing any of your personal·information
-· this will obsolete business models that rely on the capture and control of personal·information, and make *personal·connection* the new business advantage
+· this model obsoletes business models that rely on the capture and control of personal·information, and makes *personal·connection* the new business advantage

-what will move us are forward is trust, security, and safety, something we lack today
+what will move humanity forward is meaningful trust, strong security, true safety, and reliability, something we lack today
+· for us to truly value or digital·environment, we must feel that we are control
+· the components that make up our devices must be serviceable by professionals or even ourselves
-· the software that will make that happen will run on powerful, reliable, open hardware that is operational for 20 years or longer
+· and the software that we run on such devices must run reliably and securely for many years
+· artificial support windows or limits on how people can repair their own devices are not beneficial to people who do not have the means or desire to update their hardware every few years
+· a compelling, integrated hardware and software experience includes having the option to keep using hardware as long as possible

 &nbsp;
 &nbsp;

 ### designing a human-focused infrastructure
 people need an environment that respects their privacy, ensures the security of their data, and strives for their safety
-· people will not accept privacy-violating practices that normal now
+· people will not accept the privacy-violating practices that are normal today
-· requiring your phone number to use a service will not be tolerated
+· requiring your phone number to use a service will also not be tolerated
-· services like [GroupMe][GroupMe] that require the phone numbers of all participants are not humane because, instead of facilitating real connections between people, they require the disclosure of personal·information for basic functionality
+· services like [GroupMe][GroupMe], WhatsApp, and Signal, which require the phone numbers of all participants, are not humane because, instead of facilitating real connections between people, they require the disclosure of personal·information for basic functionality
-· real personal·connections are between people, not their devices or specific communication infrastructure
+· personal·connections are between people, not their devices or cellular·service identifiers

 data·collection, data·processing, and data·disposition rules are different in different countries or regions
 · the data·processing and data·disposition rules followed by your datapod host must comply with the law and rules for the region on which it operates